-Jason Harris will begin his third season at UMass Boston in 2017-18.
+Jason Harris will start his fifth season at UMass Boston in 2018-19.

 A former NCAA Division I assistant coach and director of basketball operations at Long Island University, Harris becomes just the second fulltime head coach in UMass Boston men’s basketball history.